 For eligible pilots, the course to obtain a B787 Dreamliner type rating takes 24 days, although a current type-rating on other Boeing types can reduce training time by up to eight days.
 To qualify for a shortened course applicant pilots must be current on a Boeing fleet with a valid PC and three landings in the last 90 days.
 Training for Norwegian will be undertaken at the Boeing Training Centres in either London, Miami or Singapore.
 Non type rated B777/787 pilots need to provide a training cost bond for three years, decreasing by 1/3 each year.

-In addition to London Gatwick and Bangkok, Norwegian will establish new European bases in Amsterdam, Barcelona, Rome and Paris Read More...
+In addition to London Gatwick, Norwegian will establish new European bases in Amsterdam, Barcelona, Rome and Paris Read More...

 Rishworth Aviation has had a long standing relationship with Norwegian.
 In 2004 we started recruitment for the B737 fleet and since 2012 we have been the exclusive recruiter for the Norwegian Long Haul B787 European and Asian bases.
 We have placed over 700 pilots with Norwegian so far and continue to provide world class pilots to align with Norwegian continued growth plans.